-Great Ideas for Cooking with Kids: Kids in the Kitchen
+Great Ideas for Cooking with Kids

 I realized a few weeks ago my kids never help me cook.
 It’s not because they aren’t interested, it’s because I am anally retentive about them making a mess or ‘doing it wrong’ which is a really nice quality for a mother to have in case you were wondering.